Continuing Education Activity

 - Problems with the sense of taste and smell

 - Slow growth

 - Trouble seeing in the dark

 Although zinc is considered relatively nontoxic, an extremely high intake of zinc can manifest with symptoms including nausea, vomiting, epigastric pain, lethargy, and fatigue.

 There is no listed treatment for zinc overdose other than to cease using the supplement.

 Enhancing Healthcare Team Outcomes

-For those working in developing countries, it is crucial to keep in mind that anyone can speak up and suggest zinc supplementation for a child with diarrhea.
+It is crucial for those working in developing countries to suggest zinc supplementation for a child with diarrhea.
 Many physicians and healthcare providers are unaware of the benefits of zinc therapy because of the lack of education on minerals.
 Zinc is highly cost-effective in treating diarrhea.

-When taking a medication history, nurses need to be sure and look for supplements such as zinc and specifically prompt the patient to provide such information, as many patients think they do not need to include OTC supplements in their medication history.
-Pharmacists need to assist in guiding patients to proper OTC dosing, and the treating clinician can coordinate with the pharmacist in making recommendations where supplementation is necessary and beneficial.
-While zinc is generally benign and available without a prescription, it merits attention, and the entire interprofessional healthcare team should follow the patient's use of zinc, to avoid interactions as well as optimize the benefit where zinc is beneficial to the patient.
-[Level V]
+When taking a medication history, nurses need to look for supplements such as zinc and specifically prompt the patient to provide such information.
+Many patients think they do not need to include OTC supplements in their medication history.
+Pharmacists need to guide patients to proper OTC dosing, and the treating clinician can coordinate with the pharmacist to make recommendations where supplementation is necessary and beneficial.
+While zinc is generally benign and available without a prescription, it merits attention, and the entire interprofessional healthcare team, including clinicians, nurses, and pharmacists, should follow the patient's use of zinc, to avoid interactions as well as optimize the benefit where zinc is beneficial to the patient.
+[Level 5]